Mercenary Llaelese Unit

 - Overpriced by a point or two and they die easy

-- Incoming fire has right of way.
-Each Thorn Gun Mage has only one damage box but the cost of a fairly cheap solo.
+- They don't like incoming damage.
+Each Thorn Gun Mage has only one damage box but costs almost as much as a solo.
 Each loss hurts more than a loss from a normal shooting unit.

 - Short range guns, and lack the Snipe attacks that make their Cygnaran cousins more survivable.